Idna: History

 Idna's site was inhabited since Canaanite times (the Bronze Age), evident from ancient remains found in the town.
 The town has been suggested being identified with the biblical city of Dannah, mentioned in the Book of Joshua (15:49) as a town of Judah.

 Hebrews, Romans, Byzantines and Arabs succeeded in gaining control of the town and coins, statues, tombs and pottery dating from these various rulers were found in the town.

 Writing in the early 4th century, Eusebius mentioned a village named Iedna as being six miles from Eleutheropolis on the road to Hebron.

 In 2018, a set of Roman-era tombs from the first century CE, when the region was part of Roman-controlled Judaea, was found in Idna.

+In February 1262, Baybars’ endowed Idhna, than an inhabited village, to the Mosque of the Cave of the Patriarchs.

 Ottoman era

+Idna was incorporated into the Ottoman Empire in 1517 with all of Palestine.
+An Ottoman fiscal source from c.
+1525 - 28 mentions Idhna among the villages whose residents had scattered.